lmmx/facet-spez-span-demos/README.md

 coordinate systems (represented by two generic types `Span::<Raw>` and `Span::<Cooked>`) in Rust, with increasing levels of sophistication.

-Initial example uses the `spez!` macro (from the spez crate), and then switches to `facet-core::spez::Spez`.
+Initial example uses the `spez!` macro (from the spez crate), and then switches to `facet-core::spez::Spez`, and then removes them entirely in favour of careful use of trait bounds.

 ## Overview